 Wisdom teeth (third molars) typically develop in the mouth during adolescence.
 Because they are the last teeth to mature, they often crowd neighboring teeth, do not align properly, and cause problems within the gums.
 Studies demonstrate that over 83 percent of people will encounter one of these problems necessitating wisdom teeth removal within their lifetime.

-The doctors of Associated Oral & Maxillofacial Surgeons have been caring for patients in central Illinois for nearly 50 years.
+The doctors of Associated Oral & Maxillofacial Surgeons have been caring for patients for nearly 50 years.
 They frequently train other practitioners in surgical techniques at both the regional and national levels.
-Orthodontists and general dentists refer their Peoria, Galesburg, and Macomb patients to AOS because of our long history of positive outcomes and patient satisfaction.
+Orthodontists and general dentists refer their patients to Dr. Busch, Dr. Otte, and Dr. Schroeder because of our long history of positive outcomes and patient satisfaction.

-Wisdom teeth removal patients who visit our offices in Peoria, Galesburg, and Macomb can expect high-quality care and an attentive, gentle approach.
+Wisdom teeth removal patients who visit our offices can expect high-quality care and an attentive, gentle approach.
 We simplify the process for families by streamlining scheduling and treatment.
 Because we are oral and maxillofacial surgeons, we are also able to conduct procedures using IV sedation and general anesthesia.
 The treatment experience is significantly more comfortable as a result.

 The Purpose of Wisdom Teeth Removal